RocketChat/docs-old/guides/administrator-guides/file-upload/README.md

 # File Upload

-In this article you will find all of the settings related to File Uploads.
+In this article, you will find all of the settings related to File Uploads.

 ## General Settings